t-cirino/SangsterLogP/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.19625460.svg)](https://doi.org/10.5281/zenodo.19625460)

 ## Overview
-This script classifies compounds by ionisation state, and adjusts logP values for ionised compounds using experimental logD data.
+Scripts accompanying the Scientific Data data descriptor by Cirino et al. (2026).
+This script classifies compounds by ionisation state, and adjusts logD measuments for ionised compounds to logP value, as described in the Methods section of the manuscript.
+It is provided to support reproducibility of the dataset generation and validation workflows.

 ### Classification scheme
 | Class | Criterion       | Output       |